If you have an interesting or unusual early electric

 of this page are prime examples of the types of

-collectible antique electric fans that I want to buy or help you sell.
+early collectible antique electric fans that I want to buy or can help you sell.

-There are many other makers from right around the turn of the century
+There are several other fan makers from right around the turn of the century

-who made and marketed this type of early electric fans.
-All of them are of interest
+who made and marketed this type of early battery powered electric fans.
+All of them are of interest.

 DC Electric Fans